CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

     }

-We will be iterating over lattice pixels.
+The algorithm iterates over lattice pixels.
 Every lattice pixel has neighbors of different order but 1-st order neighbors are simply adjacent pixels. ``BoundaryStrategy`` is an object that facilitates iteration over pixel neighbors and it also keeps track of boundary conditions, pixels, adjacent to the boundary etc. so that you can write a simpler code.
 All we need to do to iterate over 1-st order pixel neighbors is to know what is the maximum number of them and this is what